 St. Charles has always been known as an outstanding leader in the teaching of English as a Second Language (ESL) and Language Instruction for Newcomers to Canada (LINC).
 St. Charles is recognized throughout the province of Ontario as a key partner with the federal and provincial Ministries of Citizenship and Immigration.
 St Charles was the first ESL service provider in the City of Hamilton to provide Canadian Language Benchmark Assessments prior to the introduction of CLARS.
 CLARS now offered through the YMCA.
 This allows the students to be given authentic and credible language assessments in order to move up the CLB stepladder.
 Members of the St. Charles staff provide valuable insights into the changing needs of immigrants in the city.

 One of the hallmark programs offered at St. Charles is the Academic Upgrading (formerly the Literacy and Basic Skills LBS program).
 This program offers a second chance for learners who did not finish their education but who now wish to obtain valuable job related skills such as resume writing, time management, and interview skills along with basic math and language instruction.
 LBS is offered at most St. Charles centres and is a valuable community partner with social assistance programs such as Ontario Works and the Ontario Disability Support Program.

 St. Charles offers a variety of venues for students to obtain their secondary school diploma.
 Summer school and night school credit courses are offered, each year to secondary school students throughout the city.
 The St. Charles Teacher Led and Supported eLearning Adult Day School is another way for students who have not completed their secondary education to obtain their diploma.
-As well, we offer credit courses.
-And finally, our PLAR for Mature Student program allows adult students the opportunity to complete 17 secondary school credits in as little as 6 weeks.
+And finally, our PLAR for Mature Student program allows adult students the opportunity to complete multiple secondary school credits in as little as 6 weeks.